 What is keratosis pilaris?

-You know those red bumps on your upper, outer arms (or legs) that aren’t quite pimples and aren’t quite a rash?
-That’s Keratosis Pilaris, and it’s caused by a buildup of keratin or dead skin.
-The excess keratin blocks the opening of your hair follicle, forming a plug which is what causes that bumpiness and little inflammations.
+You know those red bumps on your upper, outer arms (or legs) that aren’t quite pimples or a rash?
+That’s Keratosis Pilaris, and it’s caused by a build-up of keratin (dead skin).
+The excess keratin blocks the opening of your hair follicle, forming a 'plug' which is what causes the bumpiness and inflammation.

 Aside from occasional itchiness, the bumps don't come with too many symptoms.
-But their appearance is something a lot of you want dealt with ASAP.
+The appearance is the main reason people want to treat it.

 - PCOS (Polycystic Ovarian Syndrome)